C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Introduction

-Another limitation of black-box optimizers like BO and GLIS is that they require quantifying an objective function after running an experiment.
-However, many real-world controller calibration problems involve multiple objectives to optimize (such as settling time, overshoots, actuation effort, computational burden, and other performance-related figures) whose relative weight can be hard to assign, and sometimes even impossible to quantify, as it is the result of a qualitative judgment.
+A limitation of black-box optimizers like BO and GLIS is that they require quantifying an objective function after running an experiment.
+However, many real-world controller calibration problems involve multiple objectives to optimize, such as settling time, overshoots, actuation effort, computational burden, and other performance-related metrics.
+The relative weights of such objectives can be hard to assign, and sometimes even impossible to quantify, as they are the result of a qualitative judgment.
+On the other hand, a skilled calibrator can often assess closed-loop performance of certain tuning combinations in terms of ``this test was better than the other one,'' \emph{i.e.}, by pairwise comparisons.
+Thus, when quantifying an objective function is difficult or impossible, one can instead use these expressed \emph{preferences} to learn an underlying surrogate function to be optimized, which leads to the area of preference-based learning algorithms.